 - Use the credentials of the logged-on user.

-But you can also specify alternate credentials using the
+You can also specify alternate credentials using the

 You also have two possible authentication types available, controlled by the

 AuthType parameter.
-These are Negotiate (the default) and Basic.
+These types are Negotiate (the default) and Basic.
 Basic authentication is only possible over an SSL connection.

 - 32 Active Directory Scripts to Automate Anything